 Some of my fondest gaming memories involve mini-game focused party games, whether they include online or local multiplayer.
 Cake Bash is, without a doubt, the sweetest four-player party game I've played in recent memory.
-The highly detailed stylized colorful environments are inviting, and the playable surgery deserts are charismatic, adorable, and delicious.
+The highly detailed, stylized colorful environments are inviting, and the playable sugary desserts are charismatic, adorable, and delicious.
 Whether you are playing locally or online against friends/family or bots, I've only had enjoyable, fun moments with Cake Bash, and to me, that is what gaming is all about.

-In Get Tasty, you'll alternate between the two different mini-game types (cake bashes and snacks) for a total of seven rounds of events, as well as four changes to spending chocolate coins earned based on your performance during the mini-games.
+In Get Tasty, you'll alternate between the two different mini-game types (cake bashes and snacks) for a total of seven rounds of events, as well as four chances to spend chocolate coins earned based on your performance during the mini-games.
 Players compete to become the most delicious treat by purchasing toppings from gummies to chocolates with these coins.
 Purchase three of any one type of topping, and you'll earn bonus points.
-Still, the availability of specific items is randomized and may disappear if someone else purchases it first.
-If you are adventurous, the lowest priced item comes from a "gashapon" or "gachapon."
+The availability of specific items is randomized and may disappear if someone else purchases it first.
+If you are adventurous, the lowest-priced item comes from a "gashapon" or "gachapon."
 You'll typically find those coin-operated vending machines in grocery stores or across Japan dispense capsule toys.
-Instead of toys, you are gambling upon receiving a higher priced item for the lowest amount of coins; however, you may end up with something gross, such as rotten fish bones.
+Instead of toys, you are gambling upon receiving a higher-priced item for the lowest amount of coins; however, you may end up with something gross, such as rotten fish bones.
 You'll have to spend two coins to remove these items or risk losing a considerable amount of points at the end of the game.
 The winner is determined by the number of points earned by your collection of tasty toppings.

-Cake bashes, there are only five different events, are physical free-for-all battles as you compete to toss various types of fruit into a stationary pie, pick up the most pieces of candy, smash open the most fortune cookies, and more.
-They are highly competitive and allow you to directly impact others by bashing them with a combination of light punches or a charged up uppercut that leaves them momentarily stunned.
+Cake bashes—there are only five different events—are physical free-for-all battles as you compete to toss various types of fruit into a stationary pie, pick up the most pieces of candy, smash open the most fortune cookies, and more.
+They are highly competitive and allow you to directly impact others by bashing them with a combination of light punches or a charged-up uppercut that leaves them momentarily stunned.
 "Hundreds & Thousands" is a mini-game where you strive to collect the most sprinkles raining down upon the play area.
 Attacking others pushes them out of the way, leaving them frantically trying to claw their way back into the mini-game.
 "Sweet Victory" uses a similar concept, but with hard candy that flies off your character when you are on the receiving end of a kitchen beat down.
-If you are stunned, it gives an opening for your opponents to pick up everything that fell from your gooey confectionery filled character, leading to some great moments of back and forth.
-Each of the events can be played across any of the five locations, each with their own hazards, such as pigeons that decide that everyone looks sweet enough to eat on an outside patio table, or the factory level with a flaming grill, burning anyone near when the flames erupt.
+If you are stunned, it gives an opening for your opponents to pick up everything that fell from your gooey confectionery-filled character, leading to some great moments of back and forth.
+Each of the events can be played across any of the five locations, each with their own hazards, such as pigeons that decide that everyone looks sweet enough to eat on an outside patio table, or the factory level with a flaming grill, burning anyone nearby when the flames erupt.

 Unlike the cake bash events where I find AI bots can be easily beaten, even when facing three of them, which tend to target other players with weaponized lollipops, the AI is almost perfect in the snack mini-games.
 The "Campfire" mini-game is nearly impossible to beat the AI, at least in my dozen or so attempts against three bots who almost always get the maximum number of points every time.
 The same goes for "Wasp Attack," where you bash wasps flying across a patio table at varying speeds.
 I found the timing to feel slightly delayed, and making contact depends on the angle of your swing.